 Annina Kaltenbrunner is Lecturer in the Economics of Globalisation and the International Economy at Leeds University Business School.
-She holds a PhD and MSc in Development Economies from the School of Oriental and African Studies, a Postgraduate Certification in Econometrics from Birkbeck, and a undergraduate degree in Economies from the Vienna University of Economics in Business Administration.
+She holds a PhD and MSc in Development Economies from the School of Oriental and African Studies, a Postgraduate Certification in Econometrics from Birkbeck, and an undergraduate degree in Economics from the Vienna University of Economics and Business Administration.

-Annina has collaborated on work for the United Nations University (UNU) and the European FP7 Project AUGUR.
-She is currently contributing to several projects including the European FP7 FESSUD, a 2-year project on Finance and Inequality with the Foundation for European Progressive Studies (FEPS), and commissioned work on currency internationalisation and emerging market debt by the Brazilian Central Bank and Unctad respectively.
-She is an active member of several academic organisations, including the International Initiative for the Promotion of Political Economy (IIPPE), the Post Keynesian Study Group (PKSG) and the Reteaching Economics Network.
-She is member of the Women’s Committee of the Royal Economic Society.
+Annina has collaborated on work for the United Nations University (UNU), two European FP7 Projects AUGUR and FESSUD, a 2-year project on Finance and Inequality with the Foundation for European Progressive Studies (FEPS), and commissioned work on currency internationalisation and emerging market debt by the Brazilian central bank and Unctad respectively.

 Annina’s research focuses on finance and macroeconomic policy in developing and emerging economies and the Eurozone.
 She is interested in cross-border capital flows and international financial integration and the implications these processes have for macroeconomic and monetary policy.
 She is currently working on currency internationalisation, financialisation in developing and emerging economies, and cross-border capital flows.
 She is also interested in building bridges to other disciplines, including international political economy and economic geography.
-For example, she is currently initiating research on the integration of emerging economies into financial networks and their relationship with existing financial centres.
 In her research, Annina uses a range of different methods and alternative theories, including Post Keynesian theory and Marxist political economy.

 Articles in Refereed Journals